 Your W-4 tells your employer how much money to withhold from your paycheck and send to the federal government on your behalf throughout the year.

-Although the IRS has introduced a draft of a new W-4 form that plans to eliminate allowances, changes won’t take effect until 2020.
-That means if you’re completing a new W-4 for any reason in 2019, you’ll still be working with allowances, so let’s take a look at how they work.
+The IRS has introduced a draft of a new W-4 form that plans to eliminate allowances and changes are planned to take effect in 2020.
+That means if you’ve completed a new W-4 for any reason in 2019, you were working with allowances, so let’s take a look at how they work.

 - What are W-4 allowances?